MH Wilds

 How to Execute a Perfect Evade

-A Perfect Evade in Monster Hunter Wilds is triggered by avoiding a monsters attack at the exact same moment that it was supposed to connect with the Hunter.
-When executed, the Hunter becomes invulnerable and avoids the attack while triggering a special action for each weapon type.
-The conditions for Perfect Evade changes depending on the weapon type, so be sure to check in advance!
+A Perfect Evade in Monster Hunter Wilds is triggered by avoiding a monsters attack right before the attack is about to hit.
+If successful, the Hunter becomes invulnerable and avoids the attack while triggering a special action for each weapon type.
+The conditions for Perfect Evade changes depending on the weapon type, so be sure to check in advance.

 Perfect Evade Guide